mailjet/api-documentation/guides/_contacts_bulk.md

 }
 ```

-The first step is to upload the csv data to the server
+The first step is to upload the csv data to the server.
 You need to specify the wanted <code>contactslist</code> ID and, of course, the csv_content.

 <div></div>